RAS-University/robotic-courses/docs/MPC.md

 <u>Setting up the optimization problem:</u>

 To understand the Linear Quadratic Regulator (LQR), let's consider a practical example.
 We will consider a dynamical system with multiple states and multiple control inputs, such as a satellite for example.
-Our system has several states that need to be controled or monitored, for example its orientation, position, etc. We represent the state of the satellite as a vector $x(t) \in \mathbb{R}^n$, where $t$ is the time and $n$ is the dimention of the vector, i.e. the amount of state that we identified in the system.
-We will denotate $x_i$ with $i \in \mathbb{N}$, $i = 1, \cdots, n$ the state $i$ of the satellite.
+Our system has several states that need to be controlled or monitored, for example its orientation, position, etc. We represent the state of the satellite as a vector $x(t) \in \mathbb{R}^n$, where $t$ is the time and $n$ is the dimension of the vector, i.e. the amount of state that we identified in the system.
+We will denote $x_i$ with $i \in \mathbb{N}$, $i = 1, \cdots, n$ the state $i$ of the satellite.
 The state vector is represented as follow:

 <div>
   \[